-If not encouraged, empowered and educated correctly, these ideas manifest into crushing self esteem issues that can extend to extreme self-alteration methods while in search of unattainable perfection.
+If not encouraged, empowered and educated correctly, these ideas manifest into crushing self esteem issues that can extend to extreme self-alteration methods while in search of unattainable perfection and yes it even extends to anal bleaching (read more) for those who ever wondered.’
 Also, some of these crème de la crème douchebags just have way too much money and nothing better to do.
 Either way, it is my pleasure to present to you the latest in “you really do hate yourself” technology, vagina whitening.

 No, I didn’t stutter.
 I said vagina whitening.
 First Post reports this new entrant to the beauty market as offering “protection, fairness and freshness” for colour-challenged vaginas everywhere”.
 Basically, a couple of misogynistic scientists got together and discussed ideas of exploiting insecurities we women didn’t even know we had; “ok, I am completely hairless from the neck down, I am in excruciatingly cute stilettos and my face is covered in this war paint … but alas!
 My vagina falls short in the fairness category.
 Sigh.”
 Are you kidding me?
 Is there absolutely no morality section on the FDA’s checklist?
 Scientists and beauty experts have clearly joined forces to perpetually crush the spirits of almost confident women everywhere, and I for one am tired of it.